-The Company is exposed to financial risks arising from changes in prices of equity securities, debt securities and index options.
+The Company is exposed to financial risks arising from changes in prices of equity securities, debt securities and exchange traded funds.
 The Board of Directors monitors such changes in prices, as well as the mix of instruments in its portfolio and acts accordingly.

-26. Financial instruments - fair values and risk management (continued)
+27. Financial instruments - fair values and risk management (continued)